kyletress/kyletress.github.io/index.md

 layout: page
 ---

 **Welcome**.
 I'm Kyle Tress, an Olympic skeleton athlete, writer, and Ruby on Rails developer.
 When I'm not writing code or sliding headfirst down a mountain of ice at 90 miles per hour, I read good books and share them in [my monthly newsletter](/newsletter).
+Here's [what I'm doing now](/now).

 Looking for information about the sport of skeleton?
 Check out my [frequently asked questions](/faqs).

-Here you'll find my thoughts on *strategy*, *performance*, and *leadership*.
-I write articles and recommend books on these topics, taking inspiration from history, philosophy, politics, sport, and war.

-I'm no longer using social media.
-Here's [what I'm doing now](/now).

 **On Medium**